kit-cn-cms/NNFlow/README.md

 The framework is based on a framework for binary classification by Max Welsch and a framework for multinomial classification by Martin Lang.

+## Mirroring
+* This repository is hosted on gitlab.cern.ch and all PR should go to this repository.
+* In addition, this repository is also mirrored to Github

 ## Install environment
 ### On ekpdeepthought